 - GunBroker won't even mention GunTab on its page about "PayPal/Venmo/Zelle/Apple Pay Policy on Firearms", which it plagiarized from GunTab.
 See the original GunTab page versus GunBroker's obvious copy.
 In February 2022, GunTab opened support request #1479608 with GunBroker, suggesting: "linking to GunTab on the GunBroker page, because that is the standard practice when using another company's content."
 Six weeks later, GunBroker simply closed the request without responding.

 Obviously GunBroker is avoiding mentioning GunTab.
-It allows sellers to mention GunTab in listings and even use GunTab Checkout buttons, but it won't mention GunTab itself in any official documentation or informal posts.
-It turns out there's a reason for that.
+Although GunBroker allows sellers to mention GunTab in listings and even use GunTab Checkout buttons, it won't mention GunTab in any official documentation or posts.
+It turns out there's a reason.

-Why GunBroker doesn't want you to know about safe payments
+Why GunBroker doesn't want you to know about GunTab

-There is a simple reason GunBroker doesn't want you to know about your option for safe payments.
-The safe option competes directly with GunBroker's option.
+There is a simple reason GunBroker doesn't want you to know about GunTab.
+GunBroker's owner is launching a competitor.

 Watch out for yourself